make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Poll: Which rotation would you expect?

-- ...
+- ...2D camera which rotates to look at the point of interest...
+- ...view A is to the right, view B is up...
-- There are many possible rotations from view "A" to view "B"
+- There are many possible rotations from view A to view B
-- As a player, which one would you expect?
+- In a game or a simulation, which one would you expect?
   1. 90 degrees counter-clockwise (the shorter arc)
   1. 270 degrees clockwise (the longer arc)
   1. Other (it's late and I'm getting dizzy)